volpatto/gibbs/README.md

+# gibbs

-# gibbs: an open source python library for equilibrium calculation based in global minimization of Gibbs free energy
+An open source python library for equilibrium calculation based in global minimization of Gibbs free energy.

 ## What you will find here?